 Along with Allison transmissions, family is important to Sellars.
 The reason for opening the second location in Columbus in 1996 was to be near his grandmother, who was still living at the time.
 “I also thought it would be good to be near the manufacturer,” he says.

-Dartco opened a third location in the Dallas suburb of Royse City, Texas, in 2005 and a fourth in Charlotte, North Carolina, in 2011.
+Dartco opened a third location in the Dallas suburb of Royse City, Texas, in 2005 (which moved to Forney, Texas in 2017) and a fourth in Charlotte, North Carolina, in 2011.

 Company-wide staff numbers around 50.
 The Columbus facility, on North Long Road, employs 13.
 All corporate accounting is handled in Columbus.
 Annual sales are around $20 million.

 “The Columbus and Texas locations are more parts-oriented,” says Sellars.
 “They focus on used and after-market products.
 Remanufacturing is handled in North Carolina and California.”

 Sales are generated through the company’s website and word-of-mouth.
 Dartco does have a national sales manager, who researches upcoming bids being solicited by municipalities, the federal government and the military.

 On-road applications for the transmissions include trash collection, school buses, transit buses and city trucks.
 While most of Dartco’s business is done elsewhere, Columbus customers have included Rumpke and the city’s fire department.